vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 * **Statistical operators** – specialized operators to calculate statistics over a set of nodes.
 * **Miscellaneous operators** – various special purpose operators that do not fit into one of the above categories.

 Most operators (other than those used solely to lift data) require an existing data set on which to operate.
-This data set is typically the output of a previous Storm query whose results are the nodes you want to modify or otherwise work with.
+This data set is typically the output of a previous Storm operator whose results are the nodes you want to modify or otherwise work with.

 Lift, Filter, and Pivot Criteria
 --------------------------------